 - Includes customer relationship management, social media, and satisfaction/dissatisfaction.

-Remember that before setting up a sales page or publishing valuable content on your site, you’re better off drawing or checking out your customer journey mapping.
+Remember that before setting up your sales page or publishing valuable content on your site, you’re better off drawing or checking out your client’s /customer mapping experience.

-Whatever you do, start here and you’ll see how to improve the three stages of your customer journey planning.
+Before you start, try to be sensitive to, aware and/or experiencing the feelings and experiences of another individual.
+Start here, and you’ll see how to improve the three stages of your customer journey planning.

 Thanks for reading this post.
 Feel free to comment and share it.